Naren037/HackBio_Cancer_Internship/TASK 2/Report.md

 2. **METHODOLOGY**

    528 differentially expressed genes from 10 glioblastoma samples were analyzed using RStudio.
 Heatmaps were generated using heatmap.2 and were visualised with sequential and diverging colour palettes.
 Clustering was performed by rows, columns, and both.
 Fold change was calculated using log2(mean\_group1) - log2(mean\_group2), and the p-value was calculated using paired t-tests.
-The upregulated and downregulated genes were subset using a fold change threshold of 1.5 and p-value < 0.05.
+A scatter plot was done for p-values vs foldchange and the upregulated and downregulated genes were subset using a fold change threshold of 1.5 and p-value < 0.05.
 The biological pathways involved were identified using ShinyGo 8.0 with an FDR cut-off of 0.16.
 A bubble plot was generated for the top 6 pathways.

 3. **RESULTS**